Nachtfeuer/concept-cpp/README.md

  - implementation of an easy to use unittesting framework.
  - pattern classes like a factory.
  - math classes like a 2d vector.
+ - you can create HTML documentation with doxygen.

 Next Action Items (planned)